Suor/django-cacheops/README.rst

     # or
     CACHEOPS_PREFIX = 'some.module.cacheops_prefix'

-A most common usage would probably be a prefix by host name:
+The most common usage would probably be a prefix by host name:

 .. code:: python